 Then at any point time,

-each of the individual streams conforms to the signaled profile/level/tier and HRD parameters of the individual stream.
+Each of the individual streams conforms to the signaled profile/level/tier and HRD parameters of the individual stream.

 The sum of the CPB size conforms to common profile/level/tier signaling

 The aggregate decoder processing speed (samples per seconds) conforms to common profile/level/tier signaling.